ahillss/ReverseEngineeringNotes/README.md

 For modifying the binary files.
 [HT](http://hte.sourceforge.net), comes with a builtin disassembler, allowing you to see the assembly representation of the hex code as you type.

-When editing a file, you cannot change the size of a file, otherwise it will throw memory offsets used by the instructions.
+When editing a file, you cannot change the size of a file, otherwise it will throw off memory offsets in the instructions.

 ### Assembler tool